 How to Find Tempo of a Beat in Pro Tools

-Music mixing and mastering process involve more than what the names may suggest.
+The mixing and mastering processes involve more than what the names may suggest.
 Among the things included is the pitch correction, notes adjustment and finding the tempo to make a track sound more natural and realistic.
 At Mr. Mix and Master, finding tempo is probably among the first things we do when you are dealing with two track instrumental that has multiple vocal tracks.
 So it’s always important to find the tempo while mixing and tracking since it helps with:

 - Easy layering or adding samples if this needs to be done.